The Hut on the Hill: Historical context

-Can Xue experienced the chaotic years of the Cultural Revolution in her early years.
-Beginning in 1966, the Cultural Revolution broke out and Can Xue, at that time, has just graduated from elementary school.
-The revolution forced her to quit her school education and she was ordered to labor in the countryside with all other teenagers.
-Because of tuberculosis since childhood, she was able to stay in Changsha.
+The Cultural Revolution broke out in 1966, when Can Xue had just graduated from elementary school.
+The revolution forced her to leave school and she was ordered to labor in the countryside with other teenagers.
+Because of childhood tuberculosis, she was able to stay in Changsha.
 During this period, Can Xue's father was sentenced to prison, and her mother went to the labor camp.
 The whole family suffered continuously from political and economic persecution.
-In order make a living, Can Xue worked in a small neighborhood factory for ten years.
-After the Cultural Revolution ended in 1976, Can Xue's father resumed his job politically and in 1980, and Can Xue also started to run her own sewing business.
-She began to have more time for her writing.
+In order to make a living, Can Xue worked in a small neighborhood factory for ten years.
+After the Cultural Revolution ended in 1976, Can Xue's father resumed his job politically and in 1980.
+She began to run her own sewing business and more time for her writing.

-Speaking of her motivation for writing during the early ten years, she called it a kind of vengeance.
-She was unforgettable about the tough memories in her past experience, and the feeling of vengeance drove her to write down her feelings in the emotional realm.
+Regarding her motivation for writing during the early ten years, she called it a kind of vengeance.
+The tough memories in her past experience were unforgettable, and the feeling of vengeance drove her to write down her feelings in the emotional realm.
 The irreconcilability of self and reality made her reflect on the restlessness of human nature.
 Everyone lives in the opposition between self and reality, and we all need to realize ourselves in the real environment.
 The self-completion of life is so complicated, as the liberation of ourselves is the result of the victory of the good side of our human nature in the war of opposites.

 Although not educated in the school system, Can Xue dived into literature herself, both domestic and foreign, which profoundly influenced the formation of her literary thought.
 Specifically, she formed her Modernist literary thought and writing style on the basis of Western culture and Western literature.
 Different from western modernist literary style, Can Xue's works are not written from the character of human beings, but from an abstract perspective to express the spiritual world of humans.
 They write the story of the soul and its pursuit of human nature.
 The emphasis on female consciousness and female self is another important aspect of Can Xue's modernist literary thoughts and an important feature of her literary creation.